 Conservative teams set daily limits by profile age, acceptance rate, and recent complaint history.
 A new profile should behave like a new profile.
 A mature profile with strong acceptance can usually carry more activity, but it still needs natural spacing and a mix of normal usage.

-Omentir supports human-paced campaign execution so teams can avoid the blast-send pattern that causes most outbound damage.
-The goal is not to squeeze the maximum possible action volume from a profile.
-The goal is to create enough high-quality conversations to fill the calendar without risking the channel.
+Omentir supports human-paced campaign execution so teams can skip the blast-send pattern that causes most outbound damage.
+Do not squeeze the maximum action volume from a profile.
+Send enough well-chosen notes to fill the calendar without putting the channel at risk.

 For pacing details, see our guide on pacing B2B campaigns safely.